 The Marriage of Science and Empire

-Western Europe and Britain which had played almost no important role in the history of the human civilization till about 1500 AD started to emerge and Europe took over to become the economic powerhouse between 1750 and 1850.
-While the development of both the modern science and capitalism in Britain in a mere accident.
-The similar social structures (and imagined realities) of France, Germany, US, and the other western nations allowed them to quickly follow up and copy Britain’s success.
-Societies in the India and China, the economic powerhouse of that era, were organized differently and hence, they could not do the same.
+Western Europe and Britain which had played almost no important role in the history of human civilization till about 1500 AD started to emerge and Europe took over to become the economic powerhouse between 1750 and 1850.
+While the development of both modern science and capitalism in Britain in a mere accident.
+The similar social structures (and imagined realities) of France, Germany, the US, and the other western nations allowed them to quickly follow up and copy Britain’s success.
+Societies in India and China, the economic powerhouse of that era, were organized differently and hence, they could not do the same.
 While the Arab world, India, and China also produced intellectuals and scholars (which Europeans did study), it was only in Europe that these intellectuals worked alongside the capitalists towards for-profit initiatives.
-The Imperial voyages to the distant lands would consist not only of military but also some scientists to make discoveries.
+The Imperial voyages to distant lands would consist not only of the military but also of some scientists to make discoveries.

 Europe’s biggest success was the marriage of modern science and capitalism.

 This scientific mindset is illustrated by the example of Columbus vs. Vespucci.
 Columbus reached the Bahamas and the Americas in 1492, but he simply did not want to believe that there exists a new continent that the Bible and all other religious texts could have missed.
 Vespucci reached there around 1500, and he argued that this is a new continent unknown till then.

 For the first time in the history of the world, a culture was making maps with empty areas marked for exploration.